Best of Brick

 Per Month

-8. Your housing options will be more limited if you have a dog—especially a big one
+9. Your options will be more limited if you have a dog—especially a big one

 Many buildings in NYC either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
 (If you have a big dog, consult this guide.)
-Also, check the rules for buildings that allow pets.
+Also, find out the rules for buildings that allow pets.
 Your landlord or management company may want to screen your dog.
+Some buildings have strict policies around whether dogs can access common areas

-If you're looking to buy a co-op, your pet will have to pass muster with the board.
-Sometimes that'll include an "interview" with the pet, but usually it's a pretty straightforward process.
+If you're looking to buy (or sublet) a co-op, your pet will have to pass muster with the board.
+Sometimes that'll include an "interview" with the pet, but usually, it's a pretty straightforward process.
 Consider creating a “pet resume” to help document your pet’s medical history and training.

 "Luxury" is overused.
 It's deployed to describe all kinds of buildings, so don't put too much stock in it.